praxiomlabs/mcpkit/docs/architecture.md

 ### Async I/O

 All I/O operations are async by default.
-The SDK currently requires Tokio but is designed for future runtime agnosticism (see [ADR-0004](./adr/0004-runtime-agnostic-design.md)).
+The SDK is runtime-agnostic, supporting both Tokio (default) and smol runtimes (see [ADR-0004](./adr/0004-runtime-agnostic-design.md) and [Runtime Guide](./runtimes.md)).

 ### Memory Efficiency